Alluxio/alluxio/docs/en/Configuring-Alluxio-with-OBS.md

 [compile the binaries from Alluxio source code](http://alluxio.org/documentation/master/Building-Alluxio-Master-Branch.html), or [download the precompiled binaries directly](http://alluxio.org/documentation/master/Running-Alluxio-Locally.html).

-Also, in preparation for using OBS with alluxio, create a bucket or use an existing bucket.
+Also, in preparation for using OBS with Alluxio, create a bucket or use an existing bucket.
 You should also note that the directory you want to use in that bucket, either by creating a new directory in the bucket, or using an existing one.
-For the purposes of this guide, the OBS bucket name is called `OBS_BUCKET`, and the directory in that bucket is called `OBS_DIRECTORY`.
+For the purposes of this guide, the OBS bucket name is called <OBS_BUCKET>, and the directory in that bucket is called <OBS_DIRECTORY>.
 Also, for using the OBS Service, you should provide an OBS endpoint to specify which region your bucket is on.
 The endpoint here is called `OBS_ENDPOINT`, and to learn more about the different endpoints for different regions, please see [here](http://support.huaweicloud.com/en-us/qs-obs/en-us_topic_0075679174.html).
 For more